-Furthermore, it is one of the most beautiful squares of Europe.
+Furthermore, it is one of the most beautiful squares in Europe.
 And it is on the UNESCO World Heritage list.

 The Grand Place is also the place where you can find many restaurants and cafes.
 Furthermore, this is a good area for shopping.

-From the Grand Place it is only a few minutes walking to Manneken Pis.
-This famous statue and fountain is a must-see if you are going to Brussels.
+From Grand Place, it is only a few minutes walking to Manneken Pis.
+This famous statue and fountain is a must-see if you are going to the city.

 When you walk around in the city center, you will stumble upon many chocolate shops.